slimit75/BackgroundRandomizer/README.md

-# XP-RandomBackground
+# BackgroundRandomizer
-Provides a random background image at startup for X-Plane 11.
+*originally XP-BackgroundRandomizer*

+BackgroundRandomizer changes the background of your X-Plane menu every time you reload your simulator.
-**NOTE: as of XRBG 1.1, you may not see a custom background on first start.**
+**NOTE: as of the current version, you may not see a custom background on first start.**

 ## Requirements
 - FlyWithLua